DA: Boston police officer shot wife on Christmas Eve, misled investigators

 Officers and EMTs responding to a home in Hyde Park for a report of a person shot about 1 p.m. found Franklin’s wife suffering from a non-life-threatening gunshot wound, according to the Boston Police Department.

-She was taken to an area hospital for treatment of non-life-threatening injuries.
+She was taken to an area hospital for the treatment of non-life-threatening injuries.

 When initially asked about the incident, authorities said Franklin told responding officers that his wife had accidentally shot herself while trying to put a personal firearm into a gun safe.

-Investigators later determined that there was sufficient evidence to arrest Franklin for causing the victim’s injury by recklessly handling the firearm and for misleading 911 operators and police officers about the circumstances of the discharge, Pappas said.
+Investigators later determined that there was sufficient evidence to arrest Franklin for causing injury to his wife by recklessly handling the firearm and for misleading 911 operators and police officers about the circumstances of the discharge, Pappas said.

-Franklin, who was recognized with an “Ezekiel Hodson Police Officers of the Year Award” in 2017, was also ordered to stay away from the victim, surrender all firearms, and not leave the state without approval.
+Franklin, who was recognized with an “Ezekiel Hodson Police Officers of the Year Award” in 2017, was also ordered to stay away from his wife, surrender all firearms, and refrain from leaving the state without approval.

-The Boston Police Department has also ordered him to undergo a mental health evaluation.

 In a statement, Boston Police Commissioner William G. Gross said, “We take this incident, and all incidents that involve police officers, very seriously.
 This arrest clearly shows that the Boston Police Department has the ability to police ourselves and that we hold our officers to the same standards as the citizens we serve and protect.”